 Silent film maverick Erich von Stroheim, whose initial version of Greed ran nine hours, would undoubtedly have been an admirer – at least in regard to Faces’ original cut and to Cassavetes’ committed (and at least in part Morris Engel-inspired) auteurship.

 But would the pathologically meticulous Stroheim have also approved of Faces’ frequently inaudible dialogue, sloppy editing, poor lighting, careless camera placement, and faux-naturalistic acting?

-Once its characters begin to booze up, offer philosophical musings, and scream out of despair, expect at least some viewers to go look for a soothing drink, wonder about their own life’s purpose, and do quite a bit of screaming as well.
+Once its characters begin to booze up, spout off philosophical musings, and scream out of despair, expect a significant percentage of viewers to run looking for a soothing drink, wonder about their life’s purpose, and do their own bit of screaming.

 Faces begins as a group of film executives get together to watch their newest effort: Faces.
 Now, before proceeding, readers must be reminded/made aware that this “innovative” cinematic trick of having the main storyline be framed as a film within a film can be seen at least as early as 1940.

 That was when Michel Simon, Ramon Novarro, Jacqueline Delubac, Micheline Presle, Sylvie, and Louis Jourdan all played characters in a movie/reality within a movie/fantasy in Marcel L’Herbier’s unjustly forgotten La comédie du bonheur.